Software pilots for your next big thing.

 Have you worked with our specific stack / domain / industry before?

-What exactly does "production-ready alpha" mean?
+What exactly does "production-ready" mean?

-• Observability hooks for logging and monitoring.
+- Observability hooks for logging and monitoring

 My goal is to eliminate risk, and that includes the engagement model itself.
-You always have a way out.

 Stay updated.